michael-van-vuuren/csci5612/exampleSite/content/eda.md

 #### 3. Removing duplicate rows

-We get 4 additional rows.
+There are 4 additional rows.
 Why?
-Lets check for duplicated rows:
+Notice there are duplicated rows:

 ```python {filename=""}
 base_not_corrupt[base_not_corrupt['ISRC'].duplicated()]